“Gonzo Notes” is Kit’s newsletter of political analysis and direct action tips.

 “Neighborhoods like mine they want us fucking out of here anyway.
 They’ll gladly gentrify us with water then they’ll do what they want.
 It’s up to people to fight for their shit.” — LIAM SHEA (REST IN POWER), FROM 2014 INTERVIEW ABOUT HURRICANE SANDY

-Stay & Fight Where You Are (Gonzo Notes 06) by Kit O’Connell is licensed under a Creative Commons Attribution 4.0 International License.
+Stay And Fight Fascism Where You Are (Gonzo Notes) by Kit O’Connell is licensed under a Creative Commons Attribution 4.0 International License.

 Based on a work at https://kitoconnell.com/2017/03/01/stay-fight-gonzo-notes/.